003paria/OOP_Othello/README.md

 ## Demo

 ### 1. Gameplay
 Players take turns placing their pieces on the board.
 If an invalid position is selected, they are prompted to retry.
+Please click on the thumbnail to view the YouTube video.

 [![Gameplay Demo](https://img.youtube.com/vi/opbUY4cIrc4/0.jpg)](https://youtu.be/opbUY4cIrc4)

 ---

 ### 2. Saving Functionality
 Save your game at any point to resume later.
+Please click on the thumbnail to view the YouTube video.

 [![Saving Demo](https://img.youtube.com/vi/Dufy1GqoQFg/0.jpg)](https://youtu.be/Dufy1GqoQFg)

 ---

 ### 3. Loading and Forfeit Restrictions
 Load a previously saved game.
 If a player attempts to forfeit with valid moves remaining, they are informed that forfeiting is not allowed.
+Please click on the thumbnail to view the YouTube video.

 [![Loading and Forfeit Demo](https://img.youtube.com/vi/3h2x4-Cy1LQ/0.jpg)](https://youtu.be/3h2x4-Cy1LQ)